Salt & Wind Travel

 Be Quiet And Respectful

 This is generally good manners, but it’s vital for sunrise at Haleakalā because the summit is one of many sacred locations across Hawai’i for Native Hawaiians.
+Maintain good outdoor etiquette and stay on trails, but do not remove any artifacts or rocks.
+Also, do not interrupt people if they are doing something like a traditional chant (“oli” in Hawaiian).

-FYI, there are a lot of visitors to the Haleakalā summit.
+FYI, there are a lot of visitors to the Haleakalā Crater summit.
 If you’re looking for a lesser-traveled spot, head to the Leleiwi or Kalahaku overlooks.

 Prep Your Tech

+Allow yourself a few minutes to fully enjoy the experience without any technology so that you can take it all in.
 After that, you’ll want to take some photos, so make sure your camera has plenty of storage, a full battery, and a clean lens.

 Go On A Weekday